When to Renew Car Insurance: What to Expect and How to Save

 Rate Increases Without a Claim

-Insurers often raise renewal premiums industry-wide even for drivers with clean records.
-The increase is driven by regional claims trends, inflation in repair and medical costs and updated actuarial models — not your personal driving history.
-Reviewing quotes from at least two competitors is the only way to know whether your renewal rate is competitive or inflated.
+Renewal premiums can rise across the board even for drivers with clean records.
+Regional claims trends, inflation in repair and medical costs and updated actuarial models drive the increase, not your personal history.

 checkList icon